Building this site with Hugo and GitHub Pages

 time_format: '15:04'

 The Hugo Blox Docs for Localization have a table of acceptable formats for each field (year, month, day, hour, etc.).
-You can change the date format to whatever you would like, however it is important that the actual date used in the .yaml file is the January second, 2006 at 3:04:05 in the afternoon in Mountain Standard Time.
+I can change the date format to whatever I would like, however it is important that the actual date used in the .yaml file is January second, 2006 at 3:04:05 in the afternoon in Mountain Standard Time.
 From this forum post on Hugo’s site, I found out that the reason for this comes from the way that the Go language handles datetime objects.
 The relevant section of the Go language documentation reads:

 The reference time used in these layouts is the specific time stamp: